ZachEngstrom/pihole/README.md

    - The 2nd line runs `pihole_update.sh` every Saturday at 2:00 AM and captures the output in the `pihole.log` file (it will automatically get created if it's not already there).
    - The 3rd line runs `pihole_email_after_restart.py` every Saturday at 2:30 AM.
 1. Now press <kbd>[^X]</kbd>, <kbd>[y]</kbd> and <kbd>[return]</kbd> to save your changes and exit the file.
-1. Validate that the file saved by running `sudo crontab -l` in your terminal.
+1. Validate that the file saved by running `crontab -l` in your terminal.
 You should see the lines that you added.

 ## Helpful